 For our shomer Shabbat participants we schedule an optional program on Saturdays and provide at least one programming option within walking distance from the hotel.
 There are also several synagogues of different denominations within walking distance.
 All food on this day is preordered and not paid for on Shabbat.
 The hotel has regular keys for the room doors and can accommodate participants who do not use electricity.

-For most of our trips we use a hotel that is located in central Berlin, Hotel Augustinenhof.
+For all of our trips we use one of the hotels located in central Berlin.

 In general, Germany Close Up only covers accommodation costs during the official program.
 To accommodate your travel plans, however, we will also cover the cost of a single night of accommodation before the official start of the program.
 If you arrive earlier than one day before the start of the program, you will be expected to cover your accommodation costs yourself.
 If you stay on after the official program departure day you will also be expected to cover these accommodation costs yourself.

 Germany Close Up provides accommodation in double rooms.
 If you wish to stay in a single room please check with our office in advance.
 We make our group bookings well in advance and cannot guarantee that additional rooms will be available at short notice.
 Especially during the summer months the hotel tends to be fully booked.
 If a single room is available for you, we ask that you pay the difference between a single and a double room.
 Currently, this difference is €45/night.
 We request that you pay this difference before the program.

 Each group is accompanied by two Germany Close Up guides and two COJECO staff for the entire duration of the program.
 Your guides will lead certain portions of the program, they will help answer any questions you might have, and also to help you find the way to all of your meetings and program points.